jekil/awesome-hacking/_pages/index.rst

 - `Tanner <https://github.com/mushorg/tanner>`_ - A remote data analysis and classification service to evaluate HTTP requests and composing the response then served by SNARE.
 TANNER uses multiple application vulnerability type emulation techniques when providing responses for SNARE.
 In addition, TANNER provides Dorks for SNARE powering its luring capabilities.
 - `Thug <https://github.com/buffer/thug>`_ - Low interaction honeyclient, for investigating malicious websites.
 - `Twisted-honeypots <https://github.com/lanjelot/twisted-honeypots>`_ - SSH, FTP and Telnet honeypots based on Twisted.
+- `VelLMes <https://github.com/stratosphereips/VelLMes-AI-Deception-Framework>`_ - Creates interactive, dynamic, and realistic honeypots through the use of Large Language Models (LLMs).
+The VelLMes tool was created from a research project to show the effectiveness of dynamic fake file systems and command responses to keep attackers trapped longer, thus increasing the intelligence collected.
 - `Wetland <https://github.com/ohmyadd/wetland>`_ - A high interaction SSH honeypot.
 - `Wordpot <https://github.com/gbrindisi/wordpot>`_ - A WordPress Honeypot.
 - `Wp-smart-honeypot <https://github.com/freak3dot/wp-smart-honeypot>`_ - WordPress plugin to reduce comment spam with a smarter honeypot.